You might be thinking that telling about yourself to others is something very easy.

 Now, this is the final step in which you have to convince your interviewer that you are the perfect fit for the job role and that your aims and plans are in line with the organization goals.
 You also need to show your enthusiasm and interest in joining the company

 For example: Though I enjoyed my previous work, it was kind of monotonous.
 It’s a dream of mine to work for different clients.
-I have learned that your company has the connection with bigger clients and I’d love to switch gears.
+I have learned that your company has connections with bigger clients and I’d love to switch gears.
 That’s is the reason why I have applied for this position.

 Several examples of the best way to answer and why.